aws-samples/realtime-toxicity-detection/lambda/README.md

 - [Cleanup](#cleanup)

 By this stage, we have a trained and deployed toxicity prediction model, but we need to expose it, securely, for our front end to consume.
-To achieve this we will use a serverless AWS Lambda function, securely exposed with the new Function URL feature.
+To achieve this we will use a serverless AWS Lambda function, securely exposed via a Function URL.

 # Deployment steps